lmfit/lmfit-py/doc/model.rst

-A common use of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena and wants to adjust the numerical values for the model to most closely match some data.
-With :mod:`scipy`, such problems are commonly solved with :scipydoc:`optimize.curve_fit`, which is a wrapper around :scipydoc:`optimize.leastsq`.
-Since lmfit's :func:`~lmfit.minimizer.minimize` is also a high-level wrapper around :scipydoc:`optimize.leastsq` it can be used for curve-fitting problems, but requires more effort than using :scipydoc:`optimize.curve_fit`.
+A common use of least-squares minimization is *curve fitting*, where one has a parametrized model function meant to explain some phenomena and wants to adjust the numerical values for the model so that it most closely matches some data.
+With :mod:`scipy`, such problems are typically solved with :scipydoc:`optimize.curve_fit`, which is a wrapper around :scipydoc:`optimize.leastsq`.
+Since lmfit's :func:`~lmfit.minimizer.minimize` is also a high-level wrapper around :scipydoc:`optimize.leastsq` it can be used for curve-fitting problems.

-Here we discuss lmfit's :class:`Model` class.
-This takes a model function -- a function that calculates a model for some data -- and provides methods to create parameters for that model and to fit data using that model function.
-This is closer in spirit to :scipydoc:`optimize.curve_fit`, but with the advantages of using :class:`~lmfit.parameter.Parameters` and lmfit.
+While it offers many benefits over :scipydoc:`optimize.leastsq`, using :func:`~lmfit.minimizer.minimize` for many curve-fitting problems still requires more effort than using :scipydoc:`optimize.curve_fit`.

+The :class:`Model` class in lmfit provides a simple and flexible approach to curve-fitting problems.
+Like scipydoc:`optimize.curve_fit`, a :class:`Model` uses a *model function* -- a function that is meant to calculate a model for some phenomenon -- and then` uses that to best match an array of supplied data.
+Beyond that similarity, its interface is rather different from scipydoc:`optimize.curve_fit`, for example in that it uses :class:`~lmfit.parameter.Parameters`, but also offers several other important advantages.

 In addition to allowing you turn any model function into a curve-fitting method, lmfit also provides canonical definitions for many known line shapes